 Again, homework is differentiated to suit the different levels from Intermediate 1 to Advanced Higher.
 It covers source based skills, essay writing, research skills, and processing of information.

-Homework is issued twice per unit at least.
+Either 2 skills based homework sheets per unit or one research project.
 Staff may issue more to reinforce skills if need be.
-Twice per annum students may research part of their investigations.